sciencefmhub/sciencefmhub.github.io/content/en/docs/tutorials/cloudbank/account.md

 8. Find out which services you need on AWS
 9. Find out what they cost as we have to pay for it in $ this needs to be estimated precisely
-10. If it exceeds $100 you need to figure out why and estimate total cost over the entire semester as we do not have unlimited funds.
+10. If it exceeds $100 you need to figure out why and estimate the total cost over the entire semester as we do not have unlimited funds.
 11. Make sure you understand running costs and startup costs for a service.
 Note: starting a service every second will cost a lot!
-12. learn that you must not palce keys and certs in your gitrepos.
+12. Learn that you must not place keys and certs in your gitrepos.
 Figure out where to place them
-13. If you neeed ssh and use windows use gitbash.
+13. If you need ssh and use Windows use gitbash.
+14. Improve this tutorial and make pull pull request with your improvement.

+## Pitfalls

+1. Ignore reding the documentation
+2. Not understanding ssh kegen, ssh agent, ssh-add
+3. On Windows: Juts using putty and not understanding gitbash
+4. Placeing any key in your project code other then reading them from a secure filesystem.
+5. Not understanding what 1-4 is about.